Bariatric Surgery Clinic

 Average weight loss after bariatric surgery is 60 to 80 percent of your excess body weight within the first year.
 Many patients see an improvement or complete resolution in conditions associated with obesity: high blood pressure, type 2 diabetes, high cholesterol, sleep apnea, joint pain and depression.
 However, every patient’s journey and weight loss will depend on his or her level of compliance and commitment to healthy dietary changes and exercise throughout his or her lifetime.
 The Bariatric Surgery Clinic will continue to monitor your health and weight loss after surgery through mandatory follow-up visits at one week, every three months for the first year, and then yearly.

 Our Bariatric Surgery Support Group is for patients, friends and family who are considering bariatric surgery or have had bariatric surgery.
 The group is led by a member of the bariatric surgery team, with guest speakers such as dietitians, plastic surgeons, physical and exercise therapists, and many more.
 Different topics are discussed every month and attendees are encouraged to participate in activities such as the clothing exchange.
-You are not required to register for these meetings, but it is highly recommended that you attend so you can talk with others who are going through the same process.
-The support group meets on a monthly basis.
+Attendance is required after your first appointment and is a prerequisite before surgery can be performed.
+Registration is not required.
 Click here for more details.

 - Multivitamin complete